 Tony Eaude moved from headship in 1998 to take an M.Sc. in Educational Research Methodology, and then a D.Phil. at the Department of Educational Studies, University of Oxford which looked at how teachers of young children understand spiritual development.
 Since completing his doctorate, he has been associated with the same department.
 For some five years between 1998 and 2004, he worked part-time as Regional Coordinator of the National Primary Centre, leading and managing collaborative action research projects through to publication.
 The two most substantial were ‘Learning Leaders and Leading Learners’ for nineteen experienced headteachers and a project for eleven middle leaders in primary schools, both funded by the Esmee Fairbairn Charitable Foundation.
 He trained as an Ofsted Team Inspector and has conducted several Section 23 inspections of collective worship in Church schools.
 Until 2015, he taught part-time in a local primary school.

 Tony Eaude is passionate about bridging the gap between the insights of research and the day to day complexity of the classroom.
 He has written and published for a wide range of audiences.
 This ranges from his doctoral thesis and associated academic articles to brief reviews and articles for teachers in publications such as Primary Practice and the Education Review and publications for teachers, several resulting from collaborative action research projects.
 He is a member of the executive committee of the International Association of Children’s Spirituality is the Books Review Editor for the International Journal of Children’s Spirituality and is a member of WISER (Wellbeing, Interculturalism, Spirituality and Education Research Consortium).
 In November 2014, he visited Tehran, Iran to work with teachers and headteachers.
 During 2015, he chaired, and spoken at, four conferences on British Values, following the new expectation on schools to promote Fundamental British Values.
 In June 2017, he was the 2017 lecturer for the Philosophy for Educational Renewal Group.
-In 2018, he gave the Christian Schiller lecture and has been invited to do so again on July 8th, 2020.
-Tony Eaude’s publications are listed on this website.
+In 2018, he gave the Christian Schiller lecture and was invited to do so again at the NAPE conference on March 8th 2021.
+This was on the theme of ‘Why a balanced and broadly-based curriculum matters –particularly for young children and those from disadvantaged backgrounds’ .
+The text and a video of the lecture and other presentations at the conference can be seen on https://www.nape.org.uk/post-conference-slides Tony Eaude’s publications are listed on this website.
 In December 2019, he consulted to Arigatou International on children’s spirituality and what this might entail in relation to the their work on the reduction of violence to children.

 WHAT ‘NEW PERSPECTIVES…’ OFFERS